 A virtual scavenger hunt is one of the best online team building activities to kick off a fun day with your remote staff.
 After all, who doesn’t love a good scavenger hunt?

 We all get a thrill when we’re challenged to chase something down or seek something out.
 That’s one reason why scavenger hunts have the power to capture anyone’s attention.
 It’s the perfect recipe for escalating fun and also for a memorable event.

-But virtual scavenger hunts offer more than just thrills and entertainment — they can also bring teams who work from home together.
+But virtual scavenger hunts offer more than just thrills and entertainment — they can also bring together teams who work from home.
 Here are some guidelines and inspiration for online scavenger hunt ideas that your whole team will love.